jorqueraian/TextSummarizer/README.md

 sentences.
 There are also a few sentences that seem meaningless as they are titles for each of the sub sections.
 This is consequence of priority technique used to determine the value of each word.

+## Email Bot
+Provided a credentials file with the email login information and server, look at the example credential file for an example of the structure, the `SummarizerBot.py` should work.
+The emails sent to the bot account should have the following subject: "Summarize: \<Title or description\>" and the body of the email should contain an article or essay in plain text.
+Stories work but wont work well.
+I May or may not have a bot running under the email `ijorquer7974@gmail.com` for anyone to test it out.
+The bot will email back a summary that is 20% the original size of the article.